Parkway Tree Removal

 Once a tree is cut down, the remaining stump will be placed on our stump removal list.
 When enough stumps are accumulated, Forestry crews will grind out the stumps, remove the stump grindings, and re-seed and topsoil the parkway where the stump was located.
 Stumps are removed in the spring and fall when grass seed will germinate and grow.
 Removing all accumulated stumps at one time is the most efficient use of our resources and your tax dollars.

-The Village of Palatine replaces all removed parkway trees, provided there is sufficient space for a new tree to grow.
+The Village of Palatine replaces the removed parkway trees, provided there is sufficient space for a new tree to grow.
 Residents may select the tree of their choice from the Parkway Tree Replacement Brochure, which is released twice each year in the spring and fall.
 The Village will make every effort to accommodate these requests.
 There is also the 50/50 Parkway Tree Program for planting additional trees in the parkway.
 If a homeowner has no preference in the replacement tree, the Forestry Division will pick a species suitable to your neighborhood and the size of your parkway.